BladeRunnerJS/brjs-site/docs/use/internationalization.md

 </p>
 </div>

+If you'd like to change the mechanism by which the active locale is chosen, or the mechanism by which assets for the active locale are made use of, please see the [Locale Customization](#locale-customization) section.

 ## Set up Supported Locales

 Have a look in `app.conf` within the application root directory.
-It defines the locales that your app will support
+It defines the locales that your app will support.

 ```
 requirePrefix: <namespace>